-- (a) The board must not hire a substitute teacher except: - (1) For a duration of time of less than one school year to replace a regular teacher who is absent; or
+(a) The board must not hire a substitute teacher except:

+(1) For a duration of time of less than one school year to replace a regular teacher who is absent; or

-- (2) For a duration of time equal to or greater than one school year to replace a regular teacher on a leave of absence. - (b) If a substitute teacher is hired pursuant to paragraph (a), clause (2), each full school year during which the teacher is employed by a district pursuant to that clause shall be deemed one year of the teacher's probationary period of employment pursuant to either section 122A.40, subdivision 5, or 122A.41, subdivision 2.
-The teacher shall be eligible for continuing contract status pursuant to section 122A.40, subdivision 7, or tenure status pursuant to section 122A.41, subdivision 4, after completion of the applicable probationary period.
+(2) For a duration of time equal to or greater than one school year to replace a regular teacher on a leave of absence.

+(b) If a substitute teacher is hired pursuant to paragraph (a), clause (2), each full school year during which the teacher is employed by a district pursuant to that clause shall be deemed one year of the teacher's probationary period of employment pursuant to either section 122A.40, subdivision 5, or 122A.41, subdivision 2.
+The teacher shall be eligible for continuing contract status pursuant to section 122A.40, subdivision 4, after completion of the applicable probationary period.